D. James Greiner

 Before joining the Lab, Rickard worked in the Massachusetts courts as the state’s first Access to Justice Coordinator, where she developed and implemented new policies and programs in the areas of language access, technology, and resources for self-represented litigants.
 She has represented state agencies in trial and appellate practice as an Assistant Attorney General, clerked for Justice Cynthia Cohen on the Massachusetts Appeals Court, and worked as a judicial administration fellow in the California court system.
 If not for her passion for court administration and access to justice, she may have focused her energies on impressions of the “before” scenes in infomercials about the difficulties of plastic wrap.
 Because things should work for the people who use them.
 Like plastic wrap.
 And courts.

 Rickard received her B.A. with honors from Mills College in 2005, and her J.D. cum laude from Harvard Law School in 2010.

 Additional information: CV / e-mail: erickard(at)law.harvard.edu

-Research Associate and Digital Media Manager
+Research Associate and Financial Distress Project Manager